andreanini/lambdaG-case-study-DH2025/README.md

 # Examining an author’s individual grammar

-This repository contains the abstract, a tutorial and (soon) the slides for the talk:
+This repository contains the abstract, a tutorial and the slides for the talk:

 > Nini, A. ‘Examining an author’s individual grammar’. *Comparative Literature Goes Digital Workshop*, *Digital Humanities 2025*.
 Universidade Nova de Lisboa, Lisbon, Portugal.
 14/07/2025.